Southern Ontario Bald Eagle Monitoring Project

 How Can You Help?

-BSC needs volunteer Citizen Scientists to participate in a number of conservation-related projects, including Bald Eagle nest monitoring.
+BSC needs volunteer Citizen Scientists to participate in a number of conservation-related projects.
 To become a member of BSC and support wild bird conservation, contact us toll-free at 1-888-448-BIRD.
 As a member, you will receive updates on all of our regional, national, and international programs, and you will have opportunities to volunteer for various programs.

 Bald Eagles are a Species at Risk in Ontario, so anyone who encounters an injured or dead Bald Eagle should contact Bird Studies Canada or their local MNR office immediately (prior to taking any bird into their possession) for instructions on how to proceed.

 To report a sighting in your area, or for more information on the Southern Ontario Bald Eagle Monitoring Program (including how to become a volunteer or make a donation), please contact: